michaelgruczel/teststrategies-and-tools-for-java/README.md

 * OWASP’s Zed Attack Proxy

-There are of course more tools.
+And there are of course more tools.

 ### Code quality checks